hellotham/hello-astro/src/pages/about.md

 ## Features

+- Author content in a mix of Markdown, MDX and Markdoc
 - Full-featured blog with frontmatter (title, description, author, date, image, tags)
 - High performance low overhead with minimal Javascript (AlpineJS)
 - Full text client based search of blog pages via lunrjs (search index only loaded on first invocation of search on a page)